Flight Attendant Resumes are simple to write. And we've broken down the process in ten easy steps to make it simpler.

 During interviews, airline hiring managers will usually ask, “Why our airline?”
 Each airline has a unique brand and culture, and they want to hire people who will best represent this image to passengers.

 As you draft your flight attendant resume, research the company that is hiring, and try to customize your application towards what the airline is looking for.`

 Adhering to company regulations and safety procedures is very important for a cabin crew member.
 Different airlines have varying policies and training, so one needs to have valid certificate of proven ability from the Federal Aviation Administration (FAA).

-To write your profile name, make sure that your name is written clearly with the correct spellings.
+When writing your profile name, make sure that your name is written clearly with the correct spellings and proper spacing.

 Recruiters will examine a candidate’s work history to determine if the kind of jobs they’ve held relate to the on-board tasks a Flight Attendant performs.
 If you have customer service experience, highlight your skills to distinguish yourself from the pack.

 To become a flight attend you need a high school diploma which is the minimum level of qualification needed.
 However, most of the airlines prefer applicant with a graduation degree in some course.

 The degrees that are considered the most relevant to this profile are of business, public relations, tourism, communications or social science.
 A course and fluency in speaking a foreign language is needed for those applicants who want to work on an international flight.
-A few flight attendants attend special academies which specialize in trainings of flight attendants.
+A few flight attendants attend special academies which specialize in training of flight attendants.

 Prior to their first flight attendant job, applicants need to have at least 1 year of experience in jobs pertaining to service.

 This job can be positions related to customer service like in resorts, hotels or restaurants.
 You can also do a job in sales or other profiles that maintain a close connection with the public in order to acquire the skills required to be a rewarding flight attendant.